isomerpages/moe-fuhuapri/_general-information/School Vendors/School Uniform.md

 For purchase of school uniform, we strongly encourage parent to get it online at [www.finestuniform.com](http://www.finestuniform.com/).

  Parents should only visit the school for the purchase at the stated time (Tuesday, 1.40pm to 3pm) and report to the guardhouse first.
-Safe management measures must be following during the visit.

 For year-end Uniform sales, parents will purchase the uniform for their children strictly based on the dates assigned for respective levels.
 Information will be provided in the year-end Uniform List.
 Click [here](/files/School%20Uniform/FHPS_P1_P6_2024_Uniform_Order.pdf) for the Uniform Order Form.